scperkins/EJEHardenberg.github.io/public/tech-blog/protecting-proxied-servers.md

 	</Location>

 Which is great.
 Now only people who have already compromised your box, or you, can get information about your server.
-This is a good thing (unless your compromised).
+This is a good thing (unless you're compromised).
 But something which people love to do is use nginx to proxy.
 After all, it's [recommended in the top hit for nginx vs apache in the "Using Nginx and Apache both" section] for pretty good reasons.
-But something which else which people do (which makes less sense), is to have both nginx _and_ apache running _on the same machine_.
+But something else people do (which makes less sense), is to have both nginx _and_ apache running _on the same machine_.
 If your argument for using both systems is that nginx is better at static content, and apache better at heavy processing, then you should probably understand that _if apache is taking all